 New participating organizations set the salaries for the placement positions and may be eligible for an employee wage subsidy.
 Employers submit claims monthly, on a reimbursement basis.

 Your hiring organization will develop a work-integrated learning plan outlining the professional development activities deemed necessary to ensure you get the most out of your placements.
 Your training plan may include requirements to complete short courses and attend workshops and conferences.

 The Cultural Competency Education is a training program to help hiring organizations identify the potential barriers to Indigenous employment in their workplaces, increase the retention of Indigenous employees, and offer safe cultural environments within the workplace through inclusion and diversity plans.

-The Indigenous Career Pivot Program is now closed to new applicants.
+The Indigenous Career Pivot Program will begin accepting new applicants in Fall 2023.

 Published April 5, 2022